is3eed/control-panel-GUI/README.md

 then press save or run button to update values in database for those motors

 # this repository contains :
-* a few screenshots for the web page
+* a few screenshots of the web page
 * html file contains js
 * css file
 * php file to manipulate mysql table values